 We will not give information about our pupils to anyone without your consent unless the law and our policies allow us to do so.
-If you want to receive a copy of the information we hold about you, please contact the Data Protection Lead at your school.
+If you want to receive a copy of the information about you that we hold, please contact the Data Lead at your school.